MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-using-policies.md

 teamsbootstrapper.exe -x -m

 > [!NOTE]
-> If you've set Teams update policy to **Not enabled**, but users still received new Teams client with M365 Apps, Please follow instructions in our [How to uninstall the new Teams client](new-teams-deploy-using-policies.md#how-to-uninstall-the-new-teams-client) article to uninstall it for your users.
+> If you've set Teams update policy to **Not enabled**, but users still received new Teams client with M365 Apps, please follow instructions in our [How to uninstall the new Teams client](new-teams-deploy-using-policies.md#how-to-uninstall-the-new-teams-client) article to uninstall it for your users.

 #### User settings migration